Report COVID symptoms

 - Classes: Classes will return to in-person instruction and on-campus residential living for

-the fall semester beginning August 13, although high-risk students will have the option
+the spring semester beginning January 20, although high-risk students will have the

-to learn online.
-For those opting to return to campus, a number of health and hygiene
+option to learn online.
+For those opting to return to campus, a number of health and

 - Residential Student with COVID-19: If a student is diagnosed with COVID-19, he/she will be isolated in a designated